 The Show Process

-You've officially made it onto a team!
+You've officially made it onto a team.
 What next?
 First up is the battle rounds.
-Coaches will put two of their team members against each other who will prepare a duet in order to keep their spot on the team.
-They will get to work with mentors who are invited to the show by the coaches in order to prepare for their performance.
+Coaches will put two of their team members against each other as they compete to keep their spot.
+Both contestants get to work with mentors who are invited to the show by the coaches in order to prepare contestants for their performances.
 By the end of the battles, each team will have 10 total members.
-8 will be members from the initial team leaving room for 2 steals.
+Eight will be members from the initial team, leaving room for two steals.
 Some coaches opt to steal their own team members back if they want to keep both performers from a particular battle.

 The knockouts are essentially a more intense battle round.
 Contestants will prepare their own songs for this next round but will still go up against a member of their team.
 This time, there are no saves, and no one finds out who they are competing against until minutes before the performance.
 If they don't win the performance, the contestant will go home.
 The round will end with five members on each coach's team.